libp2p/js-libp2p/doc/CONFIGURATION.md

   config: {
     nat: {
       enabled: true, // defaults to true
-      description: 'my-node', // set as the port mapping description on the router, defaults the current libp2p version and your peer id
+      description: "my-node", // set as the port mapping description on the router, defaults the current libp2p version and your peer id
-      gateway: '192.168.1.1', // leave unset to auto-discover
+      gateway: "192.168.1.1", // leave unset to auto-discover
-      externalIp: '80.1.1.1', // leave unset to auto-discover
+      externalIp: "80.1.1.1", // leave unset to auto-discover
-      localAddress: '129.168.1.123', // leave unset to auto-discover
+      localAddress: "129.168.1.123", // leave unset to auto-discover
       ttl: 7200, // TTL for port mappings (min 20 minutes)
-      keepAlive: true, // Refresh port mapping after TTL expires }
+      keepAlive: true, // Refresh port mapping after TTL expires },
-  }
+  },
-})
+});
 ```

 ##### Browser support